The variant is stripped.

 You can only control the risk.

-The GenomeIQ pipeline.
+The GenomeIQ™ pipeline.

-What GenomeIQ covers.
+What GenomeIQ™ covers.

-k-anonymity risk controls
+Population-level risk controls

 GenomeIQ applies population-level re-identification risk controls to every file.
 Singleton variants - those present in fewer than k individuals in the cohort - are suppressed before release.
 Pedigree relationships are de-linked.
 The configurable k-threshold aligns to your HREC-approved methodology.